amd/HPCTrainingExamples/rocm-blogs-codes/finite-difference/README.md

 3. Compile with single precision: `make DOUBLE=false`
 4. View the theoretical fetch and write sizes: `make THEORY=true`

+Configuring the loop tiling/unrolling factors `m`, launch bounds `LB`, or number of subdomain blocks `BY` is done manually inside each kernel header file.

 ## Kernel execution

 The program can be executed as follows: